 • Four-ball groups are permitted on-course with no restriction on the mixing of households.
-Overall group sizes must not exceed six, including any chaperones, unless the group is made up of two households or fewer

-- Professional caddies (employees of a club or self-employed) may caddie for players and, due to being classed as operating in a work environment, are exempt from the rule of 6.
-Clubs with caddies in operation, either employed by the club or self-employed and operating at the club, must perform a risk assessment and consider safety measures (such as gloves, hand sanitiser etc) - Clubs/facilities to organise a system of booking and allocation of tee times that ensures the safety of staff and golfers and lessen the chance of people congregating - A 10-minute interval is advised between tee times, but clubs may use shorter intervals provided that they can demonstrate that this is safe and ensures appropriate social distancing
+- Spectators are permitted and must follow social distancing guidelines.
+Clubs must include the safety of spectators in their Covid-19 risk assessments.
+For more information on the rules that spectators must follow, please contact your local authority. - Both professional and non-professional caddies are permitted (see guidance in section 3) - Clubs/facilities to organise a system of booking and allocation of tee times that ensures the safety of staff and golfers and lessen the chance of people congregating.
+Clubs are required to track every golfer and the time at which they were at the facility so that they can trace potential contacts should the situation arise. - A 10-minute interval is advised between tee times, but clubs may use shorter intervals provided that they can demonstrate that this is safe and ensures appropriate social distancing